box-community/box-custom-skills-starter/box-custom-skills-starter-aws/README.md

 This is a sample hello-world nodejs Box Skill designed to work on Amazon Web Services.

-**Note: You will need to add a gcp crendentials file and update the serverless.yml with that appropriate connection information.**

 You will need to set up a Box Skill in the Box Developer Console, as well as authorize the skill and configure a folder to watch for uploads.
 You can find out more about that process in our [developer documentation](https://developer.box.com/guides/applications/custom-skills/setup/).

 ## Steps to Setup and Deploy